Transformers: Super-God Masterforce: Story

 The core concept of Masterforce begins with the human beings themselves rising up to fight and defend their home, rather than the alien Transformers doing it for them.
 Going hand-in-hand with this idea, the Japanese incarnations of the Autobot Pretenders actually shrink down to pass for normal human beings, whose emotions and strengths they value and wish to safeguard.
 The Decepticon Pretenders tend to remain large monsters, unless they battle in their robot forms.

-Later on children and adults would be recruited to become Headmaster Juniors for both the Autobots and Decepticons but as the story progressed the story focuses more on the Godmasters (released as Powermasters in the West) and they became the more powerful Transformers on the show.
+Later on children and adults would be recruited to become Headmaster Juniors for both the Autobots and Decepticons.
+As the story progressed, the story focuses more on the Godmasters (released as Powermasters in the West) and they became the more powerful Transformers on the show.
 The Godmasters themselves are human beings with the ability to merge with their Transtectors (robot bodies).
 Most of the Godmasters would be adults with the exception of Clouder who is about the same age as the Junior Headmasters.

-Other characters would later appear including Black Zarak who would later merge with the Decepticons leader; Devil Z for the final battle and for the Autobots comes Grand Maximus who has a Pretender guise and is Fortress Maximus' younger brother.
+Other characters would later appear, including Black Zarak who would later merge with the Decepticons leader; Devil Z for the final battle and for the Autobots comes Grand Maximus who has a Pretender guise and is Fortress Maximus' younger brother.
 Also the Firecons make a brief appearance in one episode and a robot who transforms into a gun (similar to G1 Megatron) was given to Cancer of the Headmaster Junior Decepticons as a gift from Lady Mega.
 His name was Browning (or BM in the dub).

 The Decepticons also had the Targetmaster Seacons under their command, but like the Pretenders, they were sentient robots and didn't require humans to operate them.
 The Autobots would also gain the help of another sentient robot called Sixknight (Or as he is known outside Japan; Quickswitch), who appeared on Earth as a travelling warrior who wanted to challenge Ginrai (who is the Godmaster of the body of Optimus Prime) to a battle, but soon decided for himself to fight for the Autobots cause.
 The story basically tells the efforts of the heroic Autobot forces as they protect the Earth from the Decepticons.
 Only this time round, human characters played a more important role than in other Transformers series.